jackblatch/fastsell/README.md

 - Testing/CI: Cypress, GitHub Actions

 Note: This project is an extension of a project in which I was a collaborator on.
-See more [here](https://github.com/MitchCrystal/histreet).
+The original project can be found [here](https://github.com/MitchCrystal/histreet).